corona-warn-app/cwa-server/docs/SUBMISSION.md

 ## TAN Verification

 When submitting diagnosis keys, a Transaction Authorization Number (TAN) token must be present in the request header section (`cwa-authorization`).
-Before delegating the TAN validation to the verification server, the TAN is verified to be an UUID on the Submission Service side.
+Before delegating the TAN validation to the Verification Server, the TAN is verified to be a UUID on the Submission Service side.
-Then the TAN token is sent to the [verification server](https://github.com/corona-warn-app/cwa-verification-server/blob/master/docs/architecture-overview.md) to check its validity.
+Then the TAN token is sent to the [Verification Server](https://github.com/corona-warn-app/cwa-verification-server/blob/master/docs/architecture-overview.md) to check its validity.
 If the TAN is valid, then it means it is linked to a valid test.
 In case the TAN is not valid, then the verification server will respond with `HTTP 404 Not Found` and the Submission Service will respond with `HTTP 403 Forbidden`.